pooyadav/LAB1/LAB1_v1/readme.md

 Please note: you are not expected to learn details of bash script programming but we use this example to demonstrate that simple shell commands can be called in a batch mode.
 Please investigate what is pstree structure of these commands.

-(Optional) If you are intrested, you can also plot your own generated data in the gerperf command, by replacing sample_data.txt by your data.txt and modifying the code (line 14-31).

 Next task (with sync) with our lecture 4 of SYS2, create new processes using fork command in the mmp.c and investigate how does a new process work and how much each fork command has an impact on kernel execution time and  the total time.